 This article covers all the common scams you might come across in Morocco and tips on how you can avoid them.

 Morocco is a gorgeous country where most people are generous and always ready to help you.
+It’s also a very safe destination.
 I lived there for more than a year and it was a fantastic experience.

 Whether you are planning to go to the Sahara Desert, spend time in Marrakech, visit Chefchaouen, climb to the summit of Toubkal or relax on the beautiful beaches of Essaouira, traveling to Morocco is an experience not to be missed.
 It’s a country that has excellent food, beautiful landscapes, and very friendly people.